-This course is an introduction to basic concepts in Spanish linguistics and the methodology of its acquisition.
-It explores fundamental aspects of linguistics, including Spanish variation, acquisition, and phonology, among other crucial topics.
-Prerequisites: SPAN 203 or SPAN 204 or permission of instructor.
-(3 sem. hrs.)
+This course is an introduction to basic concepts in Spanish Linguistics and the methodology of its Acquisition.
+It explores fundamental aspects of Spanish linguistics including Spanish variation, Acquisition, phonology among other crucial topics.

+SPAN 203 or SPAN 204 or permission of instructor